MicrosoftLearning/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M06_ak.md

 3. Select **Calendar** from the left navigation pane and **Meet Now** from the upper right corner to start a meeting.

-4. On the Microsoft Teams page, leave the default settings and select **Join now** button.
+4. On the Microsoft Teams page, select **Computer audio** and leave the rest of the settings at the defaults and select **Join now** button.

 5. On the Microsoft Team page, hover the mouse over the meeting page, and select the three dots (…) for **More actions**.